 The Swallowtail Story

 Swallowtail Waldorf School & Farm began formally in 1995 as an independent private school in a log cabin in Gales Creek, and had just 7 children.
 The school was conceived and founded by Lauren Sheehan, a musician and educator with a specialty in environmental and arts education.
-Ms. Sheehan, with a Masters in Education from Leslie College in Cambridge, Massachusetts, and supplementary Waldorf training, had run two other small schools in Maine and Forest Grove and worked in numerous schools and programs along the way.
+Ms. Sheehan, with a Masters in Education from Leslie University in Cambridge, Massachusetts, and supplementary Waldorf training, had run two other small schools in Maine and Forest Grove and worked in numerous schools and programs along the way.
 She hired an assistant teacher, Ingrid Zahl-Thomas, to help that first year, and Ms. Ingrid is still with the school, currently leading her third class through the Grades.

 In 2004, Swallowtail purchased a 26-acre parcel of farmland in Hillsboro, which currently supports the original vision of Ms. Sheehan as an environmental education campus.
 There, students experience regular, sustained immersion into a natural space and develop a life-long reverence for the natural world.

 In 2012, the school joined the Association of Waldorf Schools of North America (AWSNA).
 A year later, the affiliation and pedagogy was confirmed and the word 'Waldorf’ was added to the school name, becoming Swallowtail Waldorf School & Farm.